 You can file by yourself under certain categories of eligibility, such as if your marriage ended due to divorce, annulment, your spouse’s death, or if your spouse abused you or your children.
 You can file at any time after U.S. Citizenship and Immigration Service (USCIS) provides conditional residence.
 Keep in mind you will have to fill out a section to apply for a waiver of the joint filing requirement.
 You will have to prove extreme hardship from the termination of your status and deportation.

 Even if your conditional green card has expired, sometimes U.S. Citizenship and Immigration Service (USCIS) will make an exception and still allow you to file Form I-751.
-You will write a letter that explains why you didn’t file sooner.
+You will need to write a letter that explains why you didn’t file sooner.
 There is no guarantee USCIS will accept a late filing.
 However, your application USCIS may approve your application if "extraordinary circumstances" beyond your control caused the delay.

-How to file Form I-751
+How To File Form I-751

 To file for a removal of conditions on your green card, you must follow three simple steps.
 First, download and complete Form I-751, then organize your supporting documents and fee, and them mail the package to U.S. Citizenship and Immigration Service (USCIS).